fogg-lab/tissue-model-analysis-tools/README.md

 ## Setup Option 1: Graphical User Interface (GUI)

+1. Navigate to the latest release on the [releases page](https://github.com/fogg-lab/tissue-model-analysis-tools/releases).
+2. Under "Assets", download the zip file of the latest release for your operating system (Windows, MacOS, or Linux).
-Simply download the latest release from the [releases page](https://github.com/fogg-lab/tissue-model-analysis-tools/releases) and extract the folder to any location on your system (e.g. Desktop).
+3. Extract the contents of the zip file to any location on your system (e.g. Desktop).
 To use the tools, run the executable file within the folder (e.g. `tmat-win64.exe`).

 ## Setup Option 2: Command Line Interface (CLI)